ChengYing1-test/Chevstrap/README.md

 #### Q: Can I get banned for using Chevstrap?

-A: No. As long as you don’t exploit or use a modified Roblox client, and only use the native Roblox client from the [Google Play](https://play.google.com/store/apps/details?id=com.roblox.client), you should be fine. [learn more here](https://github.com/FrosSky/Chevstrap/wiki/Why-you-can't-get-banned-by-Chevstrap)
+A: No. As long as you only use the native Roblox client from an official source such as [Google Play](https://play.google.com/store/apps/details?id=com.roblox.client), and not a modified version, you should be fine. [learn more here](https://github.com/FrosSky/Chevstrap/wiki/Why-you-can't-get-banned-by-Chevstrap)

 #### Q: Can you add Discord Rich Presence?